 Through a more integrated employer group wellness model focusing on company well-being assessments, personal coaching, and employee assistance and work-life programs, Humana is showing that a smarter investment in employer group wellness pays dividends for the healthy futures of companies and their workers.

-Whatever the help that a particular employee needs, Humana’s coaching follows a tried and true strategy.
 Communications with employees are customized according to individual needs and preferences.
-Coaches don’t tell people what they must do, they help them figure out what goals they want to achieve and then help them take the incremental steps needed to get there.
-All along the way, the process relies on positive psychology that builds on a person’s strengths and successes—and shows them just how their lives can be better with positive changes.
+Rather than telling people what they must do, coaches enable them to figure out what goals they want to achieve and then support them in taking incremental steps to get there.
+Throughout the program, coaches rely on positive psychology, building on members’ strengths and successes to help them envision the positive changes and the effect these achievements will have on their lives.

-Employees who are distracted by or busy dealing with personal concerns are not able to focus fully on their professional responsibilities during the workday.
-Over time, such difficulty in striking a work-life balance can create a cycle of stress that helps lead to or exacerbate physical health problems, ranging from headaches and backaches to more serious conditions, such as heart disease.
+Employees who are distracted by or busy dealing with personal concerns may not be able to focus fully on their professional responsibilities during the workday.
+Over time, such difficulty in striking a work-life balance can create a cycle of stress that may lead to or exacerbate physical health problems, ranging from headaches and backaches to more serious conditions, such as heart disease.

-Ignoring the stresses of employees' lives outside of work has real costs.
-Job stress is estimated to cost the U.S. more than $300 billion per year — money lost due to a wide range of reasons, including absence, turnover, legal judgments and direct medical expenses, the American Institute of Stress found in 2014.
+Ignoring the stressors on employees' lives outside of work has real costs.
+Job stress is estimated to cost the U.S. more than $300 billion per year — money lost due to a wide range of reasons, including absence, turnover, legal judgments, and direct medical expenses, the American Institute of Stress currently reports.
 Companies offering flexible work arrangements that include part-time schedules and telecommuting options can help some employees balance work and personal demands.
-But Humana understands that some employers want to go a step further to help workers find new approaches to balance the components of work, home, community and self.
+But Humana understands that some employers want to go a step further to assist workers in finding new approaches to balance the components of work, home, community, and self.

-That’s where Humana’s Employee Assistance and Work-Life Programs (EAP/Work-Life) come in.
-EAP consultants work with employees to address their issues and also can refer them to community services, further counseling, and other employer-sponsored benefits — always taking into account the employees’ preferences, needs, and health coverage.
+That’s where Humana’s Employee Assistance Program (EAP) and Work-Life Services come in.
+EAP consultants work with employees to address their issues and can refer them to community services, further counseling, and other employer-sponsored benefits — always taking into account the employees’ preferences, needs, and health coverage.
 Work-Life specialists carry out research on all types of daily-life needs, and they provide guidance and customized referrals, saving employees and their household members time, effort, and stress.

-A company offering services that help employees solve their problems quickly helps stave off stress and allow workers to refocus on the tasks at hand during the workday.
-At an employer level, Humana’s EAP/Work-Life services help increase productivity and reduce absenteeism, and as a result, boost the employer’s bottom line.
+A company offering services that aid employees in solving their problems quickly helps stave off stress and allows workers to refocus on the tasks at hand during the workday.
+At an employer level, Humana’s EAP and Work-Life Services can help increase productivity and reduce absenteeism, and as a result, boost the employer’s bottom line.